AndyMc3000/ci-ms2-party-chef/README.md

 * Bootstrap Accordions for menus.
 * Bootstrap Responsive Grid system.
 * JavaScript shopping cart used for MyMenu system.
-* EmailJS for sending form data by email.
+* EmailJS code for sending form and MyMenu data by email.
 * Bootstrap Carousel Slider Modal Gallery.
 * Google Map with custom markers and infoWindow's.
-* Bootrap Forms for MyMenu Modal on index.html and Contact form on contact.html.
+* Bootrap Forms for MyMenu Modal on index.html and Contact Form on contact.html.
-* Bootstrap Form validation.
+* Bootstrap Form validation code.
 * Social Links in Footers.
-* Navigation links in Footer.
+* Navigation links in Footers.

 #### Future Features ####
-* An End user should be able to add the contents of their MyMenu to the request-a-quote email body.
-This would allow the Party Chef team to better calculate a detailed quotation to include service costs plus food costs.
+* An End user could be able to book and pay for an event online.
+This would require the integration of a booking system and a billing system.

 #### [Back To Top ^ ](#top-of-page) ####